thibaultduponchelle/archives/problems.md

 - :construction: Alien::LibBigWig -> fatal error: curl/curl.h: No such file or directory I do not reproduce locally -> [PR] from me
 - Alien::RRDtool -> configure: error: you need either glib with g_regex support or libpcre to compile rrdtool.
 - :construction: Alien::Protobuf -> Only a system install in upstream -> share is on kiwiroy branch, system seems broken here
-- Alien::DDC::Concordance -> configure: error: could not find pcre_compile(): ensure that LDFLAGS, LIBS are set to link to libpcre
+- Alien::DDC::Concordance -> configure: error: could not find pcre_compile(): ensure that LDFLAGS, LIBS are set to link to libpcre -> compilation error with Curl.cpp (??)
 - Alien::OpenVcdiff -> compilation error src/vcdecoder_test.cc:33:3: error: narrowing conversion of ‘214’ from ‘int’ to ‘char’ inside { } [-Wnarrowing]
 - Alien::Gimp -> only a probe ?
 - Alien::ROOT -> configure: libX11 MUST be installed ([repo](https://github.com/tsee/SOOT/tree/master/Alien-ROOT))
 - Alien::MeCab -> Detected circular dependencies Alien-MeCab-0.97005 -> Alien-MeCab-0.97005